hugo-lanzafame/twitch-alert-discord-bot/README.md

 6. Copy the **Client ID** and paste as `TWITCH_CLIENT_ID` in `.env`
 7. Click **"New Secret"**, copy it immediately and paste as `TWITCH_CLIENT_SECRET` in `.env`

 **WARNING:** The Client Secret can only be viewed once.
 Save it immediately!
-Never share this token publicly!
+Never share this Client Secret publicly!

 ### 3. TWITCH_USERNAME